civiform/docs/docs/contributor-guide/developer-guide/dev-azure.md

 adds you, you must re-login since this doesn't refresh automatically.
 Run `az logout` and `az login` to refresh your credentials.

-## Azure access errors

-### Error

-Various Azure permission errors.

-### Resolution

-You must be added as both a contributor and owner in Azure.
-After a teammate adds you, you must re-login since this doesn't refresh automatically.
-Run `az logout` and `az login` to refresh your credentials.

 # Tearing down

 Use `terraform -chdir=cloud/azure/templates/azure_saml_ses destroy` to turn off